columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 In columnflow, there are many tools to create a complex and flexible categorization of all analysed events.
 Generally, this categorization can be layered.
 We refer to the smallest building block of these layers as **leaf categories**, which can subsequently be either run individually or combined into more complex categories.
-This guide presents how to implement a set of categories in columnflow and presents an shows how to use the resulting categories via the {py:class}`~columnflow.tasks.yields.CreateYieldTable` task.
+This guide presents how to implement a set of categories in columnflow and shows how to use the resulting categories via the {py:class}`~columnflow.tasks.yields.CreateYieldTable` task.

-## How to use categories?
+## Create a category

 If you used the analysis template to setup your analysis, there are already two categories included, named ```incl``` and ```2j```.